Helen's Bay

 Helen's Bay is a village on the northern coast of County Down, Northern Ireland.
 It is within the townland of Ballygrot (from Irish Baile gCrot 'settlement of hillocks'), between Holywood, Crawfordsburn and Bangor.
-It is served by a railway station and had a population of 1,390 in the 2011 Census.
+The village is served by a railway station and had a population of 1,547 in the 2021 census.
 It is part of the Ards and North Down Borough Council area.